railsstudent/portfolio/README.md

 # portfolio

-Use CSS grid to create https://medium.freecodecamp.org/how-to-easily-create-themes-with-css-variables-2d0f4cfa5b9a
+Use CSS grid to create a portfolio site for side project sharing that is held on May 18, 2018.